 Let’s say you want to visit the Mistico Arenal Hanging Bridges Park.
 You rented a car so you don’t need transportation.
-The entrance fee to the hanging bridges is $26 for adults and $38 with an on-site naturalist guide.
+The entrance fee to the hanging bridges is $26 USD for adults and $38 USD with an on-site naturalist guide.
 It’s a tad bit more expensive but not too much.
-But if you book the hanging bridges with a tour company, it is around $70 per person and this includes round trip transportation, a guide, water and the entrance fee.
+If you book the hanging bridges with a tour company, it is around $70 USD per person and this includes round trip transportation, a guide, water and the entrance fee.

 Another example is Rio Celeste in Tenorio Volcano National Park.
-If you have your own car, the entrance fee is $12 per adult and then you’ll need to pay for food and gas.
-If you book a tour, it’s around $150 per person which includes round trip transportation, lunch and the guide.
+If you have your own car, the entrance fee is $12 USD per adult and then you’ll need to pay for food and gas.
+If you book a tour from La Fortuna, it’s around $150 USD per person which includes round trip transportation, entrance fee lunch and the guide.
 So this information will also help you decide if you should rent a car or not.

 Should I Hire a Guide in Costa Rica?